 - bake in the preheated oven at 200 degrees Celsius (390 Fahrenheit) for about 15-20 minutes, making sure the tray or baking dish is on the middle rack.
 When the top is nicely golden brown, remove from the oven.

-Just because proofing takes a bit of time, don’t think that making these yummy rolls is a hard job, on the contrary!
+Just because proofing takes a bit of time, don't think that making these yummy bread rolls is a hard job, on the contrary!
 And you get freshly baked bread on your table, what a luxury this is nowadays!
-I love making bread of all sorts, from Easy No-Yeast Yogurt Flatbread, to pumpkin rolls, or focaccia.

 - 500 g strong white bread flour